 relating to the potatoes that may be delivered.

-[Section 27 inserted by No. 11 of 1995 s.
+[Section 27 inserted: No. 11 of 1995 s.
 40.]

 28. Domestic marketing pools, allocating entitlements for

 (1) For each domestic marketing pool established under section 26(2) the Corporation shall allocate domestic market entitlements specifying the quantity of ware potatoes that the Corporation is required to accept if delivered in accordance with section 23(1) by or on behalf of a registered business during the relevant pool period.